-NOTE: Editing phonebook entries is recommended 3 when the vehicle is not in motion.
+NOTE: Editing phonebook entries is recommended when the vehicle is not in motion.

-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Delete". - After you enter the Phonebook Delete menu, you will then be asked for the name of the entry that you wish to delete.
+- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Delete".

+- After you enter the Phonebook Delete menu, you will then be asked for the name of the entry that you wish to delete.
 You can either say the name of a phonebook entry that you wish to delete or you can say "List Names" to hear a list of the entries in the phonebook from which you choose.
-To select one of the entries from the list, press the (YVR button while the • The UconnectTM Phone will ask you to verify that you UconnectTM Phone is playing the desired entry and say "Delete".

-- After you enter the name, the UconnectTM Phone will ask you which designation you wish to delete: home, work, mobile, other, or all.
+To select one of the entries 3 from the list, press the (\\ button while the UconnectTM Phone is playing the desired entry and say "Delete". - After you enter the name, the UconnectTM Phone will ask you which designation you wish to delete: home, work, mobile, other, or all.
 Say the designation you wish to delete. - Note that only the phonebook entry in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.